Spo0kyDev/Spo0kyDev/README.md

 ---

 ## About Me
-- Computer Science student with a focus on systems, cybersecurity, and low-level programming.
-- Fascinated by reverse engineering, operating systems, and the art of breaking things to understand them.
-- Driven by curiosity, precision, and a belief that truth often hides in the details.
+- Computer science student who prefers terminals over dashboards.
+- Obsessed with how systems really work: from the kernel to the wire.
+- Breaks things, fixes them, then breaks them again just to see *why*.
+- Believes curiosity is the most powerful debugging tool we have.
+- Chasing the edges of systems most people never see.
+- I take things apart; Binaries, networks, ideas, and trace the threads that connect them.
+- The goal isn’t control.
+It’s understanding.
+- Somewhere between circuitry and instinct, truth leaves a footprint.
+I like finding it.

 ---

 ## Skills
-- **Languages:** C, C++, Python, Java, C#
+- **Languages:** C, C++, Python, Java, C#, Bash
-- **Systems & Tools:** Linux, Git/GitHub, Networking, Shell Scripting
+- **Systems & Tools:** Linux, Git/GitHub, Networking, Shell scripting
 - **Creative Tools:** Unity, Blender, Krita, GIMP

 ---